kaylasyahirahkhansa/ideal-potato/pon-and4foundation.md

 | Pon | The Four Foundations |
 |-----|----------------------|
 | *"Only viable configurations endure.
 The universe is not designed; it is stabilized."* | *"Markets select out organizations that cannot sustain themselves.
 Environments eliminate organisms that cannot survive.
 Only the fullest expression of potential represents the form that endures."* |

+## Verdics

+Existence creates condition, condition creates pressure, pressure creates adaptation, and adaptation creates persistence.

+Existence is basically persistency of viable configuration.
+This apply to everything even to the metaphysical level.